Developing in C for the ATmega328P: Introduction

 Why It Is Worth It

-You might ask yourself, if you have already done this for the Pico/RP2040, a far more advanced microcontroller, why would I pursue this?
+You might ask yourself, if the Pico/RP2040, is a far more advanced microcontroller and less expensive microcontroller, why would I pursue this?
 Because while the Pico is a great bargain, and having a 32-bit microcontroller with hardware debugger for only $15 is a steal.
 The RP2040 is a powerful and extremely complex microcontroller even with all of the great documentation.
 I wanted to explore performing the same task (developing in C) on a far less complex microcontroller such as the ATmega328P.

 I found this passage In Elliott William’s book, enlightening as to why to learn how to do this without the Arduino: